Men's Skincare Basics: A Simple Routine

 Consistency beats intensity every time.
 A simple routine done daily outperforms an elaborate routine done sporadically.
 Start with the three-step core — cleanse, moisturize, SPF in the morning; cleanse and moisturize at night.
 Once that becomes a habit you no longer have to think about, introduce one add-on and repeat the process.

 Give each product at least four to six weeks to show results.
 Skincare is a gradual process, not an overnight transformation.
 Take a photo on day one and compare it to your skin after two months — the difference will be visible even if daily changes felt imperceptible.
-For more foundational information, explore our guide to building a complete skincare routine and acne-safe skincare routine guide.
+For more foundational information, explore our How to Identify Your Acne Type and Choose the Right ... and acne-safe skincare routine guide.